pinout-xyz/Pinout.xyz/src/en/pin/pin-3.md

-SDA is one of the i2c pins on the Pi, [learn more about i2c](/pinout/i2c).
+SDA (i2c Data) is one of the i2c pins on the Pi, [learn more about i2c](/pinout/i2c).

-It's easy to get started writing a digital HIGH or LOW to a GPIO pin, but you've got to remember a few things:

-* Run your script as root
-* Set your pin's mode to OUTPUT (1)
+SDA includes a fixed, 1.8k pull-up to 3.3v, which means this pin is not suitable for use as a general purpose IO where no pullup resistor is desired.